bmolnar91/workbook/module_web_with_python.md

 #### How does a VCS help with code reviews?

 Code review is crucial, and shipping high-quality code is everyone's responsibility.
-A Pull Request review on GitHub lets you combine multiple inline comments and an overarching summary into a single package that gives readers a clear and consolidated view of your thoughts and recommendations.
+A **Pull Request** (or rather Merge Request) review on GitHub lets you combine multiple inline comments and an overarching summary into a single package that gives readers a clear and consolidated view of your thoughts and recommendations.

 > Git is a _directed acyclic graph_, btw.